University of Wisconsin–Parkside: Academics

-UW-Parkside offers more than 30 undergraduate majors and graduate-level degrees in business, applied molecular biology, information systems, and sustainable management.
+UW–Parkside offers more than 30 undergraduate majors and graduate-level degrees in business, applied molecular biology, information systems, and sustainable management.
 Housed within the College of Social Sciences and Professional Studies is the Institute for Professional Educator Development, which offers courses leading to teacher certification in early adolescence through adolescence in several specializations.

 Ranking

-In 2020, UW-Parkside was ranked #164-#215 in National Liberal Arts Colleges by U.S. News & World Report.
+In 2020, UW–Parkside was ranked #164-#215 in National Liberal Arts Colleges by U.S. News & World Report.
+As of 2023, Parkside is ranked, in the midwestern category, #28 in Top Performers on Social Mobility and #41 in Top Public Schools.

 Library

 The University Library, located in Wyllie Hall, houses a collection of over 380,000 volumes, 19,000 audio visual titles, 972,991 microform pieces, over 80,000 electronic books, maintains subscriptions to 1200 periodicals, and offers access to over 200 databases, most of which are available remotely.

 The library is also home to the university archives and the Parkside Area Research Center (ARC).
-The ARC houses local and regional manuscript collections, including the Vincent F. Ruffolo Collection of Nash and AMC materials, the Irving Wallace collection, the David Kherdian collection, and the John Sullivan collection of Aviation materials, and documents on the history of UW-Parkside.
+The ARC houses local and regional manuscript collections, including the Vincent F. Ruffolo Collection of Nash and AMC materials, the Irving Wallace collection, the David Kherdian collection, and the John Sullivan collection of Aviation materials, and documents on the history of UW–Parkside.

 Parkside's Library was named Library of the Year for 2017 by the Wisconsin Library Association.

 Student life

 Housing

 The university has three student housing facilities: Pike River Suites, Ranger Hall, and the University Apartments.

-Built in 2009, Pike River Suites is the newest residence hall at UW-Parkside.
+Built in 2009, Pike River Suites is the newest residence hall at UW–Parkside.
 It can house approximately 250 residents.

 Ranger Hall is a traditional-style residence hall and can house approximately 410 residents.
 Most rooms are designed to house up to two students, though there are a limited number of single rooms available.

 The University Apartments is an apartment-style residence hall that can house approximately 370 student residents.
-It consists of seven separate buildings, each with 6-10 four-bedroom apartments.
+It consists of seven separate buildings, each with 6 to 10 four-bedroom apartments.